-12.5 Strategic Warehousing and Logistics
+12.5 Strategic Warehousing and Logistics16

 - 12.5.1 Growth in the logistics and distribution sector (recognised as one of the key growth sectors by the Council) and an increased focus on larger strategic warehousing facilities now means that locations with good accessibility to the motorway network, airports and freight hubs, including rail, have become a key focus for operators and developers.
 Market analysis undertaken as part of the 2016 ELR shows that demand for space is likely to originate from outside Central Bedfordshire and the FEMA, and as strategic warehousing is highly footloose, it is attracted to the area due to the key strategic connectivity, particularly the M1 corridor.
 The provision of land for strategic uses within Central Bedfordshire is therefore likely to attract national footloose demand. - 12.5.2 The ELR also identifies that should the strategic warehouse sector be constrained within Central Bedfordshire, by only providing sufficient land to meet the job forecast, the evidence suggests that logistics will continue to displace local demand on other sites.
 Strategic logistics demand will still be attracted to the Central Bedfordshire portfolio and local demand will remain unsatisfied. - 12.5.3 For market reasons there are strong grounds to provide specific strategic B8 land within Central Bedfordshire.
 By making provision for strategic distribution and warehousing alongside mixed use allocations and existing employment sites, it will have the effect of enabling Central Bedfordshire to be responsive to market demands whilst also retaining existing sites for local industrial employment uses.
-Set within the context of the wider Cambridge-Milton Keynes-Oxford Arc, and proposals set out within the Industrial Strategy White Paper (November 2017) this
+Set within the context of the wider Cambridge-Milton Keynes-Oxford Arc, and proposals set out within the Industrial Strategy White Paper (November 2017) this approach also enables Central Bedfordshire to be pro-active in ensuring strong foundations for future growth aspirations.

-&lt;sup>16 For the purposes of this Local Plan, 'strategic employment' is considered to be that which is significantly large in scale and which is advantageously located adjacent, or in very close proximity to, the strategic transportation network including road and rail.
+16 For the purposes of this Local Plan, 'strategic employment' is considered to be that which is significantly large in scale and which is advantageously located adjacent, or in very close proximity to, the strategic transportation network including road and rail.